Nattie-Nkosi/react-typesctipt-playground/README.md

 ### About the App

-Fetching todos from fake api [JSONPlaceholder](https://jsonplaceholder.typicode.com/todos) and click to delete;
+Fetching todos from fake api [JSONPlaceholder](https://jsonplaceholder.typicode.com/todos) and click todo to delete;

 ### Stack